OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-039.md

 ## Psalm 39:12

 > Hear my prayer, Lord, and listen to my cry for help;
-> Do not be silent to my tears;
+> Do not ignore my tears;
 > For I am a stranger with You,
-> A temporary resident like all my fathers.
+> A sojourner like all my ancestors.

 ## Psalm 39:13

-> Turn Your eye away from me, that I may become cheerful again
+> Turn Your gaze from me, that I may find joy again
 > Before I depart and am no more.